Congratulations! You’ve published your first low-content book or maybe your tenth!

 I still struggle with it a bit, but after starting my own business, I found out just how important it is.

-You might be thinking; Pinterest is for pretty kitchen and bath renos or amazing cosplay costumes, but Pinterest is so much more.
+You might be thinking, Pinterest is for pretty kitchen and bath renos or amazing cosplay costumes, but Pinterest is so much more.
 It’s a Google for your photos.
-Plus, you can add your direct link to your book on your photo.
-I’ll admit in the past when I had used Pinterest, I would be frustrated because I would see something I liked but couldn’t find where to get it.
-That still happens to me sometimes, but if you put your link on your photo your customers will always find you.
+Additionally, you can include your direct link to your book in your photo.
+I’ll admit that in the past, when I had used Pinterest, I would be frustrated because I would see something I liked but couldn’t find where to get it.
+That still happens to me sometimes, but if you put your link on your photo, your customers will always find you.
 450 million people use Pinterest every month.
 That’s 450 million potential customers.

-Pinterest is an awesome free way to show your book to the Pinterest world.
+Pinterest is an awesome free way to show your low-content books to the Pinterest world.

 With over 130 million shoppers on Instagram, it is a great place to show off your new book.
 It started off as a photo-sharing app, today it’s more complex with photo carousels, reels, and stories.
 Create a business account and start posting about your books.
 Try to use all three of their post platforms to give your audience a good variety of stuff to look at from your shop.
 Canva has templates for these as well

 The annoying thing about Instagram is that you can not link your posts to your book page.
 If you put links in the description, they will not be usable, and you cannot copy and paste them from the post.
-The only way to get your customers to your books shopping page is to put a link in your bio to your store’s main page.
-I link mine to my Amazon Author Page since that is where I sell most of my books.
+The only way to get your customers to your book shopping page is to put a link in your bio to your store’s main page or use Link Tree.

 Like Instagram, Facebook is another way to get your books in front of more people.
 I usually create one post for both Instagram and Facebook.
 It saves me time, and I am not creating something new for each platform.
 One thing I love about Facebook is that it lets you put an active link in your description.
 So be sure to add the links to every description you write.